rust-lang/blog.rust-lang.org/content/inside-rust/leadership-council-update@11.md

 ### Rust Foundation Maintainers Fund

-The [Funding team] has been established from [RFC#3931] to work with the Rust Foundation to administer the [Rust Foundation Maintainer Fund][rfmf] ([#294](https://github.com/rust-lang/leadership-council/issues/294)).
+The [Funding team] has been established from [RFC#3931] to work with the Rust Foundation to administer the [Rust Foundation Maintainers Fund][rfmf] ([#294](https://github.com/rust-lang/leadership-council/issues/294)).
 This fund is directed towards supporting Rust Project maintainers with long-term funding so that maintainers can focus on important work that ensures the long-term health of Rust.
 More information can be found in the [launch announcement].

-Additionally, the Council approved delegating the management of the Project grants program to the Funding team ([#301](https://github.com/rust-lang/leadership-council/issues/301)).
-As part of that we have allocated $50k for them to start the program ([#304](https://github.com/rust-lang/leadership-council/issues/304)).
+We have allocated $50k for them to spend on maintainer support ([#304](https://github.com/rust-lang/leadership-council/issues/304)).
+Additionally, the Council delegated the management of the Project grants program to the Funding team ([#301](https://github.com/rust-lang/leadership-council/issues/301)).

 [Funding team]: https://github.com/rust-lang/funding/
 [RFC#3931]: https://github.com/rust-lang/rfcs/pull/3931
 [rfmf]: https://rustfoundation.org/media/announcing-the-rust-foundation-maintainers-fund/
 [launch announcement]: https://blog.rust-lang.org/2026/06/02/launching-the-rust-foundation-maintainers-fund/

-### All-hands 2027
+### All-Hands 2027

-The Council approved to have an All-hands event in 2027 ([#300](https://github.com/rust-lang/leadership-council/issues/300)).
+The Council approved an All-Hands event in 2027 ([#300](https://github.com/rust-lang/leadership-council/issues/300)).
 This event is an opportunity for Project members to meet in person to collaborate on the future of Rust.
-The event is scheduled to take place during [RustWeek 2027](https://2027.rustweek.org/) in The Netherlands on May 27-29.
+The event will take place during [RustWeek 2027](https://2027.rustweek.org/) in the Netherlands on May 27-29.
 More information will be coming soon.

 ### Comprehensibility team